youwi/js-browserbot/README.md

 # browserbot

-A module for programatically browsing websites.
+A library for programatically browsing websites.

 Takes many ideas from [NightmareJS](https://github.com/segmentio/nightmare) with one major difference - errors stop the queued actions from executing.